Make sure you choose the wedding stationery you want by brushing up on your wedding invitation terms

 If in addition to all this, you don’t understand half the terms that are associated with wedding invitations, your job can become even more time consuming, not to mention confusing.
-So here's a glossary of wedding invitation terms to help you with your invitations.
+Who knew wedding stationery could get so complex?!

 This is a type of printing, in which a design is pressed on paper, with the end result being a raised image.
 The embossing so done is called blind as there is no ink or foil used in forming the design.

 Calligraphy is a form of writing.
 It is a beautiful art developed from old italic script and was typically done by hand.
 But today, calligraphy can also be done using calligraphy machines.
 It is a preferred method of addressing wedding invitations.